 Rustic Ceiling Beams

-Exposed wood beams instantly provide rustic appeal.
+Exposed wood beams instantly provide rustic appeal, and they pair especially well with natural textures.
 Whether authentic structural timbers or decorative faux beams, rough-hewn wood overhead adds old-world cottage character.

 Painted or distressed beams complement painted cabinetry for a slightly more refined impression.
+Wood paneling can also reinforce the rustic feel on walls or ceilings.
 For truly impressive drama, extend massive barn-style timbers across the entire ceiling.
 Mini versions also work on cathedral or sloped ceilings.

 Timeworn Wood Floors

-Wooden floors pairing distressed wide planks with a worn patina ground the space in farmhouse tradition.
+Wooden floors pairing distressed wide planks with a worn patina ground the space in farmhouse tradition, and pairing them with original beams helps preserve authenticity.
 Fading, cracking, knots, and imperfections reflect the floors’ history.

 New wood can mimic an aged look with wire brushing and chiseling.
-Matte finishes like brushed lacquer or penetrating oil protect while allowing the natural grain of dark wood to show through.
+Matte finishes like brushed lacquer or penetrating oil protect while allowing the natural grain of dark wood to show through beneath exposed wooden beams used as decorative or structural overhead elements.

 Vintage-Inspired Lighting